 • a plan from the student analyzing his/her academic load, work commitments, and any other factors that might have contributed to poor performance, and what steps the student has taken and will take in the future to correct the situation;

-• a letter of support from the student’s Student Services Manager or Program Director Indicating a plan for restoration to satisfactory academic standing;
+• a letter of support from the student’s Assistant Director of Student Success or Program Director Indicating a plan for restoration to satisfactory academic standing;

 • supporting documents from qualified professionals for students who have experienced medical difficulties or other unusual circumstances;